EUREKA ! PSA get zero waste technology - www.lokmattimes.com

 EUREKA !
 PSA get zero waste technology

-PNN New Delhi [India], July 20: You are an enviro-manic.
+New Delhi (India), July 20: You are an enviro-manic.
 Dirty surroundings are unbearable to you.
-Despite all of ...
+Despite all of your ...

 All of us deserve clean surroundings but it is equally true that we our-self are waste generators.
 About 2 lac tons of waste generated in Indian cities, that Urban India generates 70 million tones of waste every year.
 Theoretically 70 million tons waste contains energy equivalent to 30 million tons of coal but lacking appropriate technologies most of waste ends up in mountains of waste at so called dumpsites or landfills.
 Now and then you heard of landfill fires it is common sense that if there is fire there must be some fuel.
 Yes it is all the fuel that burned in land fill fires, it is the renewable energy source wasted in landfills, waste is not waste until you waste it.